-Key regulators and Government
+Key regulators and Government institutions expectations

-institutions expectations

-- Sustained contribution to national tax base/revenue. - Active participation and contribution to industry and regulatory working groups. - Providing uninterrupted banking services to the public as an essential service even during the economic crisis period. - Channelling the benefits of monetary stimulus and COVID-19 relief packages announced by the Government to revitalise the economy.
+- Ompliance with all legal and regulatory requirements. - Opportunities for job creation and socio-economic development. - Protecting customer interests in service quality, costs, and privacy. - Sustained contribution to national - Active participation and contribution to industry and regulatory working - Providing uninterrupted banking services to the public as an essential service even during the economic crisis period. - Channelling the benefits of monetary stimulus and COVID-19 relief packages announced by the Government to revitalise the economy

-- Investments in Government Securities as required by the NSB Act support the funding needs of the economy for economic and social development.
-Contributing towards the Government Budgets - through financial contributions such as dividends, tax, treasury fees, and special levies. - Supporting the Government's social and economic mandate through increasing access to banking products and services (e.g. financial inclusion, digital inclusion, increasing the economic and social contribution of women). - Supporting local procurement and employment, while value-adding to corporate social responsibility initiatives. - Enabling a safe and stable banking system by embracing sustainable banking practices and regulatory compliance.
+- Investments in Government Securities as required by the NSB Act support the funding needs of the economy for economic and social development. - Ocontributing towards the Government Budgets through financial contributions such as dividends, tax, treasury fees, and special levies. - Supporting the Government's social and economic mandate through increasing access to banking products and services (e.g. financial inclusion, digital inclusion, increasing the economic and social contribution of women). - Supporting local procurement and employment, while value-adding to corporate social responsibility initiatives. - Description Enabling a safe and stable banking system by embracing sustainable banking practices and regulatory compliance.